 Seneca came in 6th place at DCI East, beating Garfield by over 3 points.
 The next day, though, at the CYO Nationals they were again 6th but less than a point ahead of Garfield.
 The next couple of contests had Seneca about two points behind the leaders, Madison and Phantom Regiment.
 In early August, Seneca placed 3rd at DCI North, behind 27th Lancers and the first place corps, Phantom Regiment.
 This Corps was doing very well!

 Two days later the Seneca Optimists won the US Open in Marion, OH, the first Canadian corps to win this show.
-Interestingly, the Cardinals of Precious Blood won the Class "A" Division so it was a double win for Canada.
-My recollection is that there were a bunch of rain delays during the show.
-I do remember the post-win celebration - BBQ steaks, potatoes and salad at 1:00 am!
+The Cardinals of Precious Blood also won the Class "A" Division, so it was a double win for Canada.
+The Seneca Optimists enjoyed a post-win celebration - BBQ steaks, potatoes and salad at 1:00 am!
 (Thankfully the corps had a day off before their next competition.)

 In a couple of shows leading up to finals Seneca placed 3rd, behind 27th Lancers and the first place corps, Phantom Regiment.
 In another they were in second place, 4 points behind the Santa Clara Vanguard.
 Seneca placed 9th at DCI prelims.
 In spite of taking top drums at prelims the Oakland Crusaders never made the finals; however, during the finals they sat in the stands, loudly cheering for Seneca who moved up one place to finish in 8th place.
 Audiences loved the parachute routine near the end of the show.